At ASIPP, the Director-General was given an update on the recent research progress made at EAST and on ITER activities at ASIPP.

-The following day I attended a very moving ceremony hosted by ASIPP that celebrated the delivery of the first 780-metre Cu dummy conductor for ITER's toroidal field coils.
+The following day I attended a very moving ceremony hosted by ASIPP that celebrated the delivery of the first 780-metre copper dummy conductor for ITER's toroidal field coils.
 This is the first ITER component "made in China."
 Of this, 640 metres will be shipped to Japan and the other 140 metres to Europe for testing.

 The electric-optic ball symbolizes the transport of the first component and the ''ignition of the shared dream of fusion energy.''

-Needless to say, the ceremony in China celebrated a major milestone toward the success of the ITER project.
+Needless to say, the ceremony in China celebrated a major milestone toward the success of the ITER Project.
 In front of some fifty participants, I was invited—together with Vice Minister Cao Jianlin of MOST—to ignite an electric-optic ball (see picture) to symbolize the transport of the first component and the "ignition of the shared dream of fusion energy."

 Together with Minister Cao I also attended the ITER Training Forum hosted by the University of Science & Technology of China (USTC).
 Vice Minister Cao gave a speech on the "Fusion Energy Development strategy in China and ITER," which left no doubt about the country's intention to take fusion energy to the power grids.
-I, in return, gave a keynote speech on the progress of the ITER project and the improvements made.
+I, in return, gave a keynote speech on the progress of the ITER Project and the improvements made.